 - Helps response staff distinguish people who have access and functional needs from those who have medical needs.

 - Understands behavioral health; physical disabilities; chronic health conditions; and has local community knowledge of languages, culture, and of available resources.

-If interested in future training, technical assistance or have other questions, please contact your local FAST team, or Jan Devore, State FAST Coordinator.
+If interested in future training, technical assistance or have other questions, please contact your local FAST team, or John Longo, State FAST Coordinator.